St. Cecilia Cathedral (Omaha): History

 The architectural style of the building is Spanish Renaissance Revival, rather than the European Gothic architecture popular in the early 20th century.
+The building is roofed with Ludowici tile and features a steel frame under masonry walls made of Bedford limestone.
 Kimball justified his choice because of the early influence of Spain and Mexico on the region.
 It was once part of the missionary area subject to the See of Santiago de Cuba.